Brian Kalk: Marines

 Kalk served as a Marine from 1987 until his retirement.
 During his years as a Marine, he traveled to over forty countries.
 Kalk served in many operations including Operation Enduring Freedom, and Operation Iraqi Freedom.
 While serving, he received his bachelor's degree in political science from Campbell University in North Carolina.
 In 2003, Kalk deployed as the Forward Operations Officer for Transportation Support Group One.
 In 2003, he returned to North Dakota to command the Fargo Military Entrance Processing Station.
 While in Fargo, he received his Doctorate Degree from North Dakota State University in Natural Resource Management.
 He then taught different courses at NDSU.

 Politics

 In January 2008, Kalk announced his campaign for the Republican nomination for the Public Service Commission.
 He won in the general election and has focused on job creation utilizing the state's natural resources.
 Kalk was re-elected in 2014.
-Kalk resigned in January 2017 to accept a position at the Energy and Environmental Research Center until April 2019 when Kalk was named the executive director of the North Dakota State University Research and Technology Park.
+Kalk resigned in January 2017 to accept a position at the Energy and Environmental Research Center until April 2019 when Kalk was named the executive director of the North Dakota State University Research and Technology Park until he returned to the Energy and Environmental Research Center as the Chief Research Officer in June of 2022.